THE GOVERNING PRIESTHOOD

 “You snakes!
 You brood of vipers!
 How will you escape being condemned to hell?”
 (Matthew 23:33)

-But being placed in Hell, according to the New Testament, is associated more with our behavior than our belief in Christ.
-I believe I am correct in this.
+But according to the New Testament, being placed in Hell is associated more with our behavior than our belief in Christ.
 It is not belief in Christ that saves us from Hell but obedience to Christ.
 There can be quite a difference between believing about the things of Christ and obeying Christ!

 There are other penalties for wicked behavior, such as the Lake of Fire.
 And notice the following: